Directory Information Public Notice

 - The most recent educational agency or institution attended

-The main purpose of designating the above information as "directory" is to permit the university to include this information in certain publications (e.g., academic honors or other recognition lists, Commencement programs, or sports activity sheets).
+The main purpose of designating the above information as "directory" is to permit the university to include this information in certain publications (e.g., academic honors or other recognition lists, commencement programs, sports activity sheets, or other university magazines and websites).

 Johnson & Wales University will honor a student’s request to withhold directory information but cannot assume responsibility to contact the student for subsequent permission to release them.
 The institution assumes no liability for honoring student instructions that such information be withheld.